Aptos, California Sunset at Seacliff State Beach in Aptos, California.

 Aptos History Museum Santa Cruz County Conference & Visitors Council - Aptos Visitor Information Municipalities and communities of Santa Cruz County, California, United States

-Aptos, California - Census-designated places in Santa Cruz County, California - Populated coastal places in California - Census-designated places in California
+Categories: Aptos, California - Census-designated places in Santa Cruz County, California - Populated coastal places in California - Census-designated places in California